 the functions are to be performed, in relation to that agreement, by the District Court or the Magistrates Court, as the case requires.

+Note for this section:

-Note: This section differs from the Model Law to the extent that it relates to functions conferred on the Court with respect to domestic commercial arbitrations that are not referred to in the Model Law.
+This section differs from the Model Law to the extent that it relates to functions conferred on the Court with respect to domestic commercial arbitrations that are not referred to in the Model Law.

 Part 2 — Arbitration agreement